-This project aims to be used by someone receiving a USB key from an untrusted source and who want to see the content you do not know what is on it without opening the original and potentially malicious files.
+This project targets anyone receiving a USB key from an untrusted source and who wants to see the content without having to open the original and potentially malicious files.

-The code runs on a Raspberry Pi which means it is never required to plug nor open the original USB key on a computer.
+The code runs on a Raspberry Pi, which also means it is not required to plug or open the original USB key on a computer.

 Unplug the device: